xavitrigo/fxstreet-interview-francesc-xavier/README.md

 3. The Web API must persist the data in whatever database you feel confortable.
 (In case you want to use Azure contact developer@fxstreet.com to get the credentials).
 4. The service should be available via a public URL.
 (In case you want to use Azure contact developer@fxstreet.com to get the credentials).
 5. The code must be available in Github.
+6. Once you have finished the exercise send an Email (developer@fxstreet.com) with the public URL + GitHub repository + notes with improvements you would do with more time.

 ## Rules